 Who will occupy the new building?

-The plan is for KPCC CBS to be offered the lease for the whole of the site, covering both the Community Centre and the new buildings (apart from the housing).
-We will then sub-let the new spaces.
+The plan is for KPCC CBS to be offered the lease for the whole site, covering both the Community Centre and the new buildings (apart from the housing).
+KPCC’s Board will then be responsible for sub-letting the new spaces.

 Who will move into the new flats?